amlalejini/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/analysis/stats.md

 sig_level <- 0.05
 ```

 To determine if any of the treatments were significant (_p_ < `sig_level`) for a given generation, we performed a [Kruskal-Wallis rank sum test](https://en.wikipedia.org/wiki/Kruskal%E2%80%93Wallis_one-way_analysis_of_variance).
-For a generation in which the Kruskal-Wallis test was significant, we performed a post-hoc Dunn's test, applying a Bonferroni correction for multiple comparisons.
+For a generation in which the Kruskal-Wallis test was significant, we performed a post-hoc pairwise Wilcoxon rank-sum test, applying a Bonferroni correction for multiple comparisons.

 ### Results
 Finally, enough with all of those long-winded explanations!
 Results!